omer310/real-time-audio-transcription/README.md

    ```
    python Live.py
    ```
+2. Name your transcription.

-2. Hit "Start Transcription" and let your computer talk to itself.
+3. Hit "Start Transcription" and let your computer talk to itself or you talk to yourself.

-3. When you're done, click "Stop Transcription".
+4. When you're done, click "Stop Transcription".
 Magic!

+5. You can hit the big red button 'clear' to clear your previous transcription.

-4. Check out your transcribed masterpiece in the app window.
-We've also saved a copy in the `output` folder, you know, for posterity.
+6. Check out your transcribed masterpiece in the app window.
+We've also saved a copy in the `output` folder.
+You will have three files "Name, Name_cleaned and Name_summary"

 ## 🤝 Want to Make It Better?